USGS-OWI/owi-blog/content/fileOptions.md

 dbDisconnect(con, shutdown=TRUE)
 ```

+Timing in seconds:

 | format  |  read|  write|  partial|  grouping|
 |:--------|-----:|------:|--------:|---------:|
 | MonetDB |     3|   30.2|      1.6|       1.3|

+Again, it is important to note that the “partial” and “grouping”
+solutions are completely done outside of R. So when you are getting data
+that pushes the limits (or passes the limits) of what you can load
+directly into R, this is another good solution.

 Comparison
 ==========